jonnyarnold/learning-ruby/2-GuessTheNumber.md

 ```

 **Challenges**

 - What do you think the computer would say when:
   - `guessed_number` is 3 and `secret_number` is 6?
   - `guessed_number` is 3 and `secret_number` is 3?
-- The way to say *not the same as* in Ruby is `!=`.
+- The way to say *"not the same as"* in Ruby is `!=`.
 Can you write the sentence *If the guessed number is not the same as the secret number* in Ruby?

 ## Guessing the (Not Very) Secret Number